 The TAL payment for a teaching assistantship (any level) is generally charged in full to the same source paying the TA salary.
 In some schools and departments, the cost of TAL for teaching assistants is subsidized by the school.

 The TAL payment for a research assistant is subsidized.
-For all schools other than the School of Medicine, the source of funds paying the RA salary is charged for 65% of the associated TAL; Stanford University (or the Graduate School of Business, for RAs funded by that school) pays the other 35%.
+Effective in Autumn quarter 2013-14, for all schools other than the School of Medicine, the source of funds paying the RA salary is charged for 60% of the associated TAL; Stanford University (or the Graduate School of Business, for RAs funded by that school) pays the other 40%.
 For RAs funded by the School of Medicine, the source of funds paying the RA salary is charged for 81% of the associated TAL; the School of Medicine pays the other 19%.

 U.S. citizens and permanent residents are permitted to work an additional 8 hours per week in incidental hourly employment, unrelated to the assistantship (this additional work may not be in the form of another assistantship).